keikoproj/flippy/Docs/flow.md

         MaxRetry: 10
         RetryDuration: 30
   ```
-This will wait & check `istiod` deployment under `istio-system` to be healthy before procedding any restart.
+This will wait & check `istiod` deployment under `istio-system` to be healthy before proceeding any restart.
 ##### 4. PostFilterRestarts:
 This section dictates action which needs to be perform before restarting any deployment(s) from generated list. <br>
 Example -